thesystemsmith/object-oriented-programming/Readme.md

 Coupling refers to the degree of direct knowledge one class has about another.
 Lower coupling is desirable because it makes a system more modular and adaptable.
 Cohesion refers to how closely the operations in a class are related to each other.
 High cohesion is desirable because it means that a class is designed to do a specific job well.

+An object is an instance of a class.
+When a class is defined, no memory is allocated until an object of that class is created.
+The object has its own state, behavior, and identity.
+It’s the implementation of the class blueprint.